On Lattice Constructions D and D' from q-ary Linear Codes: Volume and Minimum Distance of Construction D and D'

 \subsection{Coding Gain}

-As a consequence of the expressions obtained for the minimum Euclidean distance and the volume of the lattices from Constructions D and D', we establish a lower bound for the coding gain under special conditions.
-For the binary case of Construction D' and a choice of linearly independent generators, this is a known result proposed in {\cite[Cor $3.1$]{sadeghi2006low}} with appropriate notation adjustments.
-The next result follows immediately from the bounds obtained for volume (Theorem \ref{num_max_pontos} and Theorem \ref{num_max_pontosDlinha}, respectively) and Euclidean minimum distance (Corollary \ref{cordistLpConstD} and Corollary \ref{distLpDlinhaigualdade}, respectively) for $\Lambda_{D}$ and $\Lambda_{D'}$.
+As a consequence of the expressions obtained for the minimum Euclidean distance and the volume of the lattices from Constructions D and D', we derive next bounds for the coding gain under specific conditions.
+For the binary case of Construction D' and a choice of linearly independent generators, Corollary \ref{PropCodinggain}-$(iii)$ is related to what is presented in {\cite[Cor $3.1$]{sadeghi2006low}} with appropriate notation adjustments.
+The next result follows immediately from the bounds obtained for volume (Theorem \ref{num_max_pontos} and Theorem \ref{num_max_pontosDlinha}, respectively) and Euclidean minimum distance (Corollary \ref{cordistLpConstD} and Corollary \ref{distLpDlinhaigualdade}, respectively) of $\Lambda_{D}$ and $\Lambda_{D'}$.